While speaking at a recent summit, Will Harris got a lot of attention when he told the audience,

 So to celebrate this President’s Day, we collected a list of 10 past president's favorite foods—and many can be made with White Oak Pastures products!

 Introducing our newest product from our on-farm commissary kitchen: grassfed tallow butter.
 Tallow Be Thy Name is a dairy-free tallow butter substitute.
+Whether you want to season a pan and cook with tallow butter, or slather a piece of meat in tallow butter after cooking, our dairy-free spread adds flavor to any dish.

 Our guest blogger Sarah Armstrong, along with her sister Ashley, are The Strong Sistas, two girls passionate about regenerative agriculture, sharing the carnivore way of life, & all things health & fitness.